 ThemeMaker® Workshop Topics/Agenda

-NEW!* MindWing’s Data Collection & Progress Monitoring Process: Linking MindWing’s Tools To the Teaching-Learning Cycle is the newest addition to MindWing’s products and services.
+MindWing’s Data Collection & Progress Monitoring Process: Linking MindWing’s Tools To the Teaching-Learning Cycle.
 MindWing’s tools such as SGM®, Braidy™, TTW, WTL™ and ThemeMaker® provide the intervention necessary for oral language development, comprehension, writing, critical thinking, and pragmatics.
-With States mandating Response-to-Intervention initiatives and the necessity of schools to make AYP, now, more than ever, there is a strong focus on tracking student progress & collecting data inform instruction.
-It is the analysis, interpretation and use of the data that will ultimately make the difference for the child!
+Now that States are mandating Response-to-Intervention initiatives and the necessity of schools to make AYP, there is a strong focus on tracking student progress & collecting data inform instruction.
+It is the analysis, interpretation and use of the data that ultimately makes the difference for the child!

 MindWing’s Data Collection and Progress Monitoring Process™ was created for use with MindWing’s tools and it includes Assessment Protocols such as: progress monitoring forms & charts, narrative sampling guides, checklists & rubrics for pre-school through middle school, goals & benchmarks and MindWing Concepts’ Authentic Assessment.
 These protocols include observation of dramatic play scenarios, simple picture walks, personal narratives and children’s drawings, telling, retelling, and writing stories and answering literal and inferential questions.
 These assessment/data collection tools will add to your language sampling toolbox, thus strengthening your expertise in making connections between language assessment and the language/literacy applications required for academic and social success in the general education classroom.